 Salem was a bustling town when John Bayliss arrived about 1816.
-Salem, the seat of justice of Livingston County, was a busy place, especially the county courthouse, which faced what is today US Highway 60.
+The seat of justice of Livingston County, it was a busy place, especially the county courthouse, which faced what is today US Highway 60.
 It was but a few years prior to John's arrival that the courthouse was the scene of the most astonishing trial in the history of Livingston County when the nephews of Thomas Jefferson were tried for the murder of a slave.
 This trial would have been recounted through the years and, without a doubt, John Bayliss heard all the details shortly after his arrival.

 John quickly settled into life in Salem and married Elizabeth Thompson, daughter of local businessman William Thompson, 17 October 1816.
 They had at least one child before Elizabeth died a few years later.
 John Bayliss then married Susan Boggs, daughter of William Boggs, 17 September 1823.
 John and Susan had several children, including two who died as infants.

 John Bayliss and William McCroskey entered into partnership to conduct a mercantile business in Salem.
 At some point, they had a saddler shop, also.
 Their saddler shop was located catty corner across the public square from the courthouse.